learn-co-curriculum/precollege-summer-intro-to-web-design-track/day-04/lectures/css-selectors/LECTURE.md

 ### CSS

-+ Use descendant selectors (Descendent,  sibling)
++ Use descendant selectors (Descendent,  sibling, precendent )
 + Use pseudo selectors
-+ Use display-state property to show/hide elements
++ Use the universal selector
-+ Use scaling elements - px and %
++ Use attribute selectors
-+ Understand and use border property for box styling, including border radius and box shadow
++ Use compound selectors

 ## Motivation